raynaluzier/packer-plugin-artifactory/docs/README.md

-The JFrog Artifactory plugin can be used with HashiCorp Packer to identify, retrieve, and work with artifacts.
-This plugin comes with a data source to locate target artifacts and retrieve information necessary to work with them; a data source to download them to an accessible target datastore, convert the image type (if needed), import into vCenter, and mark it as a template; and post-processors to upload a newly created image (OVA, OVF, or VMTX) and it's supporting file(s) and update it's properties within Artifactory,  depending on the strategy you want to use.
+The JFrog Artifactory plugin can be used with HashiCorp Packer to identify, retrieve, and upload artifacts, depending on the strategy you want to use.
+This plugin comes with two data sources and two post-processors.

+One data source locates target image artifacts and retrieves information necessary to work with them.
+The other allows you to (optionally) download those image artifacts (OVA, OVF, or VMTX) from Artifactory and then import them into vCenter and mark them as VM Template.
+Prior to importing the image artifact, it will be evaluated, and if necessary converted, to the proper format to enable importing into vCenter.

+One post-processor enables the upload of a newly created image artifact into Artifactory and the other enables the assignment of one or more properties to an image artifact.

 ### Installation